PoCInnovation/Workshops/software/14.Vercel/README.md

 ## Story

 You are a young developer with many ideas to change the world !
-The first step is to create your own website but you want to do it fast because you are young and hurry.
+The first step is to create your own website but you want to do it fast because you are young and in a hurry.

 Your idea is simple, create a blog to show what you can do to everyone.
-You want to share your skill in front, backend and operational.<br>
+You want to share your skills in front, backend and operational.<br>
-But you got a problem, it will be boring and long to deploy all your stacks, set the ssl certificate and DNS to secure your blog etc...
+But you have a problem, it will be boring and long to deploy all your stacks, set the SSL certificate and DNS to secure your blog etc...

-Don't worry, you like challenge, you go to internet and search some tools to easily set an environment and deploy your application.
+Don't worry, you like the challenge, you search for some tools to easily set an environment and deploy your application.
 You see that [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/) can be really cool to achieve your objective.

 In this workshop, we will explore the power of CD as services.
-Here is a schema of the functioning of those services
+Here is a schema of the functioning of those services:

 ![Schema Netlify Vercel](../../.github/assets/software/netlify-vercel/workshop-vercel-netlify.png)